TheExodus90/MindForge/README.md

 # MindForge

-MindForge is a web application that utilizes OpenAI's GPT-3 and ElevenLabs' text-to-speech API to generate human-like text and speech based on user input.
+MindForge is a web application that utilizes OpenAI's GPT-3 plus ElevenLabs and Google Cloud text-to-speech API's to generate human-like text and speech based on user input.
 This project is built using Next.js.

 ## Getting Started